-Holds a record for the most wickets taken by a debutant for New Zealand in Test cricket
+William O'Rourke holds the record for the most wickets taken by a debutant for New Zealand in Test cricket.

 William O’Rourke, a towering figure at six feet four inches, has quickly become a significant presence in New Zealand cricket and could play a vital role in the three-match World Test Championship series against India.